 Watanabe emphasizes that he does not intend to “answer normative questions or to conduct welfare analysis on tort reform.”
 Rather, he states, “my paper provides a building block on normative questions about tort reform by developing a tool to quantify how changes in the law affect costs and time spent in litigation.”

-In a follow-up working paper, “Estimating the Degree of Expert’s Agency Problem: Case of Medical Malpractice Lawyers,” Watanabe applies the model to a specific issue related to lawyers working under contingency fee arrangements.
+Clash of Interests In a follow-up working paper, “Estimating the Degree of Expert’s Agency Problem: Case of Medical Malpractice Lawyers,” Watanabe applies the model to a specific issue related to lawyers working under contingency fee arrangements.
 The issue: How hard will those lawyers really work on behalf of their clients when their own financial interests clash with their clients’?

 Lawyers under contingency fee arrangements in dispute resolution cases—where they receive a fraction of the recovered payment as compensation but bear the legal costs—are at odds with their clients’ interests.
 Lawyers will be less willing to pursue a case than their clients due to the burden of the legal costs and the relatively small payment that results from a settlement.
 That is because the longer the settlement negotiations continue, the higher the legal costs and thus the lower the net fees the lawyers will receive.